GlobalCyberAlliance/domain-security-scanner/README.md

 `dss scan -z < /path/to/zonefile`

-See the zonefile.example file in this repo.
+See the [zonefile.example](zonefile.example) file in this repo.

 ## Serve REST API

 You can also expose the domain scanning functionality via a REST API.
 By default, this is rate limited to 10 requests per second from a single IP address.
-Serve the API by runing the following:
+Serve the API by running the following:

 `dss serve api --port 80`